Billie Joe Armstrong: Political views

-Throughout 2025, Armstrong has spoken out in support of Palestine during appearances with Green Day.
+Throughout 2025, Armstrong spoke out in support of Palestine during appearances with Green Day.
 In February 2025 at the Malaysia National Hockey Stadium in Kuala Lumpur, Malaysia, Armstrong displayed support for Palestine by draping a Palestinian flag from a fan over his shoulder while performing a song.
-During Green Day's April 2025 set at Coachella, Armstrong modified the lyrics to Jesus of Suburbia in reference to the Gaza war, changing the line "Runnin' away from pain when you've been victimized" to "Runnin' away from pain, like the kids from Palestine."
+During Green Day's April 2025 set at Coachella, Armstrong modified the lyrics to "Jesus of Suburbia" in reference to the Gaza war, changing the line "Runnin' away from pain when you've been victimized" to "Runnin' away from pain, like the kids from Palestine."

 Relationships and sexuality

 Armstrong has identified himself as bisexual, saying in a 1995 interview with The Advocate, "I think I've always been bisexual.
 I mean, it's something that I've always been interested in.
 I think people are born bisexual, and it's just that our parents and society kind of veer us off into this feeling of, 'Oh, I can't.'
 They say it's taboo.
 It's ingrained in our heads that it's bad, when it's not bad at all.
 It's a very beautiful thing."
 In February 2014, he again discussed his bisexuality in a Rolling Stone article about the Green Day album Dookie, which he described as "touch[ing] on bisexuality a lot".

-Armstrong met his first serious girlfriend, Arica Pelino, on his 16th birthday.
-She inspired many of Green Day's songs, including "Christie Road", which was written about the local railroad tracks where she and Armstrong would sneak out to meet.
-When Armstrong began living in punk houses and warehouses at the age of seventeen, including the warehouse above a West Oakland brothel which ultimately inspired the song "Welcome to Paradise", she would often stay with him, later saying, "I would stay with him sometimes in these warehouses full of crusty punks."
-The couple split in late 1991.

-Shortly after his split with Pelino, Armstrong began dating a woman he has identified only as "Amanda".
-She produced and distributed her own fan zine and was an "iron-willed" feminist, which enthralled Armstrong.
-Amanda, however, was unimpressed with Armstrong; though the couple dated for some time, she ultimately left him in 1994 and joined the Peace Corps, leaving him feeling suicidal.

 In 1990, Armstrong met Adrienne Nesser at one of Green Day's early performances in Minneapolis.
 They married on July 2, 1994, with Nesser discovering that she was pregnant the day after their wedding.
-They have two sons.
+Their son Joey was born on February 28, 1995, while their second son Jakob was born on September 12, 1998.
+Both sons are musicians, with the former previously being the drummer of the band SWMRS.